opennem/opennem-fe/README.md

 # An Open Platform for National Electricity Market Data
-The *OpenNEM project* aims to make the wealth of public *National Electricity Market (NEM)* data more accessible to a wider audience.
+The **OpenNEM project** aims to make the wealth of public **National Electricity Market (NEM)** data more accessible to a wider audience.

-We hope that improved access will facilitate *better public understanding of the market*, *improve energy literacy* and help facilitate a more *informed national discussion* on Australia’s energy transition in the long term interests of consumers.
+We hope that improved access will facilitate **better public understanding of the market**, **improve energy literacy** and help facilitate a more **informed national discussion** on Australia’s energy transition in the long term interests of consumers.

-By providing a *clear* window on the data, we hope to address the information asymmetry between stakeholders and improve the productivity of those engaged in energy market discussions.
+By providing a **clear** window on the data, we hope to address the information asymmetry between stakeholders and improve the productivity of those engaged in energy market discussions.

-OpenNEM is a project of the [Energy Transition Hub](http://energy-transition-hub.org/)
+OpenNEM is a project of the [Energy Transition Hub](http://energy-transition-hub.org/).

 Developed by:
 * [Dylan McConnell (@dylanjmcconnell) | Twitter](https://twitter.com/dylanjmcconnell)